ejlundgren/SAFE/README.md

 ## Repo structure is as follows:

+**scripts:** This folder contains scripts to run SAFE calculation functions

-*scripts:* **Transcribe_effect_formulas.R** This script is for writing effect sizes, and associated transformations, into formulas
+**scripts/Transcribe_effect_formulas.R** This script is for writing effect sizes, and associated transformations, into formulas

-         **SAFE_function.R** This script has the functions that calculate plugin and SAFE effect sizes and sampling variance
+**scripts/SAFE_function.R** This script has the functions that calculate plugin and SAFE effect sizes and sampling variance

-*builds:* Simulation output data.
+**builds:** Simulation output data.
 These are loaded in the tutorial

+**data:**
-*data:* **effect_size_formulas.csv** This the data that guides the functions in SAFE_function.R
+**effect_size_formulas.csv** This the data that guides the functions in SAFE_function.R

-*run_simulations:* This folder has the scripts to manage cluster runs of the simulations, as well as a remote mirror of the cluster.
+**run_simulations:** This folder has the scripts to manage cluster runs of the simulations, as well as a remote mirror of the cluster.

-*run_simulations/manage_simulations:* Scripts to manage simulations, including creating scenarios, managing cluster runs, and summarizing results
+**run_simulations/manage_simulations:** Scripts to manage simulations, including creating scenarios, managing cluster runs, and summarizing results.
+The same methods are used in the tutorial webpage.

-*run_simulations/remote_mirrors:* This folder is synced to the Canada Alliance SLURM cluster and managed with the `.sh` shell scripts.
+**run_simulations/remote_mirrors:** This folder is synced to the Canada Alliance SLURM cluster and managed with the `.sh` shell scripts.

-                           **SAFE_simulation.R**  This is the key R script that conducts simulations
+**run_simulations/remote_mirrors/SAFE_simulation.R**  This is the key R script that conducts the Monte Carlo simulations